Jheri curl: Film

 Keenen Ivory Wayans played a character entitled "Jeri Curl" in the 1987 Robert Townsend film Hollywood Shuffle.

 The 1988 comedy Coming to America features Eriq La Salle as Darryl Jenks, heir to the dynasty of a fictional product named "SoulGlo", which gave the wearer a style reminiscent of a Jheri curl while leaving the infamous greasy residue on soft furnishings.

 In Samuel L. Jackson's opening monologue in the 1989 film Do the Right Thing, his character (DJ) explains that there is a "Jheri Curl alert" in effect for the day: "If you have a Jheri Curl, stay in the house or you'll end up with a permanent plastic helmet on your head forever."

 One of Wayans' recurring characters on In Living Color, Frenchy, also sported a Jheri curl.
 When attending an Alcoholics Anonymous meeting and hearing others testify to how much they used to drink, Frenchy claimed he was previously "up to three and a half bottles of TCB Lite a day; I switched over to Afro Sheen, and I'm never dry!"

 In Living Color also featured a clip called Great Moments in Black History with a spoof of how the Jheri curl was invented.
 It showed an auto repair shop in July 1979 where a black mechanic with afro named Jerome Johnson was working under a car on a lift.
 Oil leaked out of the car onto his hair which created Jheri curls, making him famous for inventing it by accident.
 It then showed a lineup of black men with afros waiting to go under the car to have oil poured on their hair so they could get Jheri curls too.

 The character Jules Winnfield (played by Samuel L. Jackson) wears a Jheri curl in the 1994 drama Pulp Fiction.
+Film critic Owen Gleiberman took it as a "tacit comic statement about the ghettoization of [Black people] in movies".